faridulalam/SDN-MachineLearning-NumberOfFlowsDetection/README.md

 # SDN-MachineLearning-NumberOfFlowsDetection

-..........MasterThesis on Number of Flows Detection in SDN networks using Machine Learning.........
+..........Master Thesis on Number of Flows Detection in SDN networks using Machine Learning.........
 ----------------------------------------------------------------------------------------------------

 ABSTRACT